-The longer bacteria is allowed to sit on your teeth, the more damage it can cause.
 The bacteria that form plaque secrete a toxin that irritates the gums.
-The beginning stage of gum disease is called gingivitis, which untreated can advance to periodontitis.
-If both these conditions are left untreated, you may experience tooth loss or other significant health problems.
+The longer that bacteria is allowed to sit on your teeth, the more damage it can cause.
+The beginning stage of gum disease is called gingivitis, which if untreated, can advance to periodontitis.
+If both these conditions are ignored, you may eventually experience tooth loss or other significant health problems.

-- *Gingivitis: This is the milder aspect of gum disease, as it is the beginning stages of bacteria sitting on the teeth.
-Since it is a mild form of periodontal disease, it may go unnoticed with little to no discomfort occurring, and is usually caused by lack of oral health care.
-Other aspects that could increase the risk of gingivitis forming include inadequate nutrition, stress, aging, smoking, diabetes, substance abuse, HIV infection and certain medication use.
-Symptoms of this stage include your gums turning red, swelling and bleeding easily.
-Treatment at this stage is positive, as it can be reversed through professional care from your dentist and good oral home care.
+- *Gingivitis: This is the milder version of gum disease that can go unnoticed, since a person with gingivitis may not feel pain or discomfort.
+Gingivitis is usually caused by lack of proper oral health care.
+Other aspects that could increase the risk of gingivitis include inadequate nutrition, stress, aging, smoking, diabetes, substance abuse, HIV infection, and certain medication usage.
+Symptoms of this stage include red gums, swelling, and gums that bleed easily.
+Treatment of gingivitis is positive, since it can be reversed through professional care from your dentist and good oral home care.

 - *Periodontitis: Untreated gingivitis leads to the more advanced stage of gum disease, which is periodontitis.
-This occurs when plaque and tartar build up on the surface of the tooth below your gum line, causing irritation, inflammation, and gum infection.
-Your gums begin to pull away from the tooth, allowing bacteria and food particles to build up even deeper in your gums.
-Greater levels of bacteria festering in your gums begins to affect your jaw bone, causing weakening.
-There are various stages of periodontitis based on the length of untreated gum disease, which can lead to tooth loss due to the lack of strength in the jaw bone.
+Periodontitis happens when plaque and tartar build up on the surface of the tooth located below your gum line.
+The result is irritation, inflammation, and gum infection.
+Gums affected by periodontitis begin to pull away from the tooth, allowing bacteria and food particles to go deeper into the gum line around the teeth.
+Greater levels of bacteria in your gums can begin to affect the jaw bone and cause it to weaken.
+The end result may be tooth loss from weakening of the bone that holds the teeth.
+Periodontitis involves several stages that are based on the length of time the gum disease has gone untreated.

-In order to prevent gum disease as a whole, you need to have a great home oral care routine, as well as regular visits to your dentist.
-For more information regarding gum disease, contact Lifetime Family Dental today!
+The best line of defense to prevent gum disease is developing a good home oral care routine, and scheduling regular biannual dental cleaning visits with your dentist.
+For more information regarding gum disease, contact Lifetime Family Dental today.

 Images used under creative commons license – commercial use (11/11/2017) 古 天熱 (Flickr)